kehantan/labbook/docs/protease_assay/protease_activity.rst

 NC = Negative control

-m = Gradient of product standard curve
+m = Gradient of product (AMC) standard curve

 t = Time of incubation

 #.
 Subtract all RFU values from negative control (0 uM of protease, only have buffer and substrate).
 #.
-Divide the value with the gradient of substrate standard curve.
+Divide the value with the gradient of substrate (AMC) standard curve.
 #.
 Divide the value with incubation time, in mins (30 mins, 60 mins, 120 mins, etc.).

     * If the RFU values were obtained at 60 mins mark, then divide all values by 60

 #.
 Analyse using non-linear regression model, Michaelis-Menten module in GraphPad Prism.

-* The graphpad prism will automatically calculate the Vmax and Km value for us.
-We will need the Km value for substrate optimisation.
+* The graphpad prism will automatically calculate the Vmax and Km value.
+Km value is required for substrate optimisation.
-* If you plot the Michaelis-Menten plot using both RFU and reaction velocity, both graph should give you the same Km value.
+* If the Michaelis-Menten graph was plotted using both RFU and reaction velocity, both graph should give the same Km value.
 * Ideally, the curve should have at least 3 points on plateau.
-* After getting the protease optimisation curve, we can proceed to do the substrate optimisation curve.
+* After getting the protease optimisation curve, can proceed to do the substrate optimisation curve.